xingjunm/personal-academic-website/_pages/about.md

 ---

 I am a lecturer in the School of Information Technology, Deakin University (Burwood campus).
 I also hold an honorary fellow position in the School of Computing and Information Systems (CIS), The University of Melbourne.
-Prior Deakin, I was a research fellow in the Schoolf of CIS at The University of Melbourne.
+Prior to Deakin, I was a research fellow in the Schoolf of CIS at The University of Melbourne.
 I received my Bacholor, Master and PhD degrees from Jilin University, Tsinghua University and The University of Melbourne, respectively.

 <!-- where I obtained my PhD degree in machine learning in 2019 under the supervision of Prof. <a href="https://people.eng.unimelb.edu.au/baileyj/" target="_blank">James Bailey</a> and Dr. <a href="https://scholar.google.com.au/citations?user=MjgOHPYAAAAJ&hl=en" target="_blank">Sudanthi Wijewickrema</a>.  -->